sourcegraph/sourcegraph-public-snapshot/cmd/server/README.md

 1. Update `../cmd/frontend/internal/app/pkg/updatecheck/handler.go`'s `ProductVersion` to the
     semver version string of the new version (**DO NOT update `latestReleaseServerBuild` yet**).
 1. Commit and `git push` this change directly to the `master` branch.
-1.  `git push origin -f origin/master:docker-images/server`
+1.  `git push origin origin/master:docker-images/server`

 #### (3) Test the Sourcegraph Server Docker image